finos/fdc3-desktop-agent/README.md

 # FDC3 desktop-agent
 This project is a Chrome Extension implementation of an FDC3 Desktop Agent.
 Its purpose is to provide a quick and easy way to get started with FDC3 as an app provider and an open source reference implementation of a desktop agent.
 Since the extension allows you to just use Chrome, you can plug in your own web apps and even use some common apps on the web as well as some that have been published to demo this project.

+__Please note:__ This project is not intended to be an entire financial desktop solution, it does not address windowing, native integration, or integration with other desktop agents.

 ## features

 This project aims to create a full featured FDC3 implementation.
 These features include: